BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_afternoon.md

 ```
 Open a terminal.
 Go to the directory containing the hierBAPS executable files and follow the instructions above.

+###Comments on hierBAPS

+The program does a nested clustering of the population, i.e. given each cluster at the 1st level, the algorithm and the model seek statistical evidence for a further substructure within each cluster.
+If there is no significant signal of substructure within a cluster, it will not be further split in the 2nd level analysis.
+And so on, if even a 3rd level happens to be considered.
+The nested approach makes sense because most data sets are hierarchically structured and the deeper the branches between subclades, the less power one has to find fine level population structure in a single global analysis.
+At the finer (less deep in a tree) levels less strong recombination signals may become dominant again, when the polymorphisms only present in the other clades are pruned away in the hierBAPS model.
+In addition to finding monophyletic clades, the program can detect paraphyletic clades which are caused by recombination.
+Hence, by combining hierBAPS with a phylogenetic analysis one can see if there is evidence of recombination acting as a glue to some of the clusters.

 ##Recombination detection using *Brat Next Gen*

 First you should check if the input sequences are evolutionarily close.
 Check if the median (+/- SD) of the root-to-tip distance in TemPest is not more than 0.1.